 Blood-Thinner Pradaxa: What You Should Know

-People on the drug should ask their doctors about their individual risks and benefits, Redberg says.
+People on the Pradaxa should ask their doctors about their risks and benefits, Redberg says.